 - 1/4 teaspoon pepper

-- Grill, covered, over medium-hot heat or broil 4 in. from the heat for 12-15 minutes or until fish flakes easily with a fork.
+- Coat grill rack with cooking spray before starting the grill.
+Cut salmon fillets widthwise into 4-in. pieces; place skin side down on grill.
+Grill, covered, over medium-hot heat for 12-15 minutes or until fish flakes easily with a fork.
 Cover and refrigerate for 1 hour.

-- Bone, skin and flake salmon; place in a large bowl.
+- Bone, skin and flake salmon; place in a bowl.
 Add celery, onion and dill.
 Combine the dressing ingredients; pour over salad and gently toss to coat.
-Serve immediately or cover and refrigerate; stir before serving.
+Serve or refrigerate; stir before serving.
 Yield: 4 servings.

 Originally published as Grilled Salmon Salad in Light & Tasty August/September 2002, p16